tuihoctaichinh/Financial-GPT/docs/product requirements document.md

 ## Requirements Breakdown:
+1. Data Extractor/ Visualizer
-- Implement functionality to extract company profiles and financial statements, including a fixed text box and visualization.
+Implement functionality to extract company profiles and financial statements, including a fixed text box and visualization.

+What information does the product show?

+3. Q&A chatbot
-- Develop a chatbot capable of providing insights from securities reports about companies, with the potential inclusion of financial statement commentaries.
+Develop a chatbot capable of providing insights from securities reports about companies, with the potential inclusion of financial statement commentaries.

+What kind of questions users would ask?